 How to make an AHD

 Before completing the form, carefully reflect on the decisions you have to make.
 Consider what’s important to you and discuss these matters with your family or close friends.

-Then download our free Advance Health Directive form or buy one from a newsagency, or from some bookshops and stationers.
+You can print and complete the Advance Health Directive form or buy one from a newsagency or other private businesses across the state (e.g. bookshops and stationers).

 A doctor will need to complete part of the AHD form, so you can ask them to explain your options and any unfamiliar terms.
 The doctor may charge a consultation fee for completing an AHD.

 You’ll also need a witness who is a justice of the peace or commissioner for declarations, lawyer or notary public.

 Your witness can not be: